grilling guides icon.Grilling Guides

 A Word on Lighting Fluids

 Don’t.
 Just don’t.
-Petroleum, methanol, ethanol.
-You don’t want any of that on your burger.
+Avoid petroleum, methanol, ethanol.
+You don’t want these chemicals flavoring your burger.

-I prefer never to use lighting fluids or briquettes with accelerants, and I advise you to do the same.
+I never use lighting fluids or briquettes with accelerants, and I advise you to do the same.

 Image with text instructions to preheat a grill before cook.